rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 ## Version Control

-> This is something that you just can't skip, it is very important and will make you a decent developer single handedly.
+> This is something that you just can't skip, it is very important and will make you a decent developer single-handedly.

 Version control (also called source control) is a system that keeps track of every code change that you make in your project files.
 You can even revert to a previous change if you make a mistake.
 It’s almost like having infinite save points for your project, and let me tell you, it can be a huge lifesaver.